WIT-3DV/OGFusion/README.md

 OGFusion is an occupancy guided radar-camera fusion framework for robust 3D object detection in autonomous driving scenarios.
 The framework mainly consists of the following components:

 1. **Geometric Radar Densification (GRD)**
-   GRD is used to enhance sparse radar observations with geometry-aware cues derived from image-based semantic information.
+   We introduce a Geometric Radar Densification module that improves geometric modeling ability by enhancing radar spatial support through angular perturbation and image-guided filtering, thereby alleviating radar sparsity and angular uncertainty.

 2. **Spatial-Context Feature Pyramid (SCFP)**
-   SCFP improves multi-level feature representation by strengthening spatial and contextual modeling across feature pyramid levels.
+   We propose a Spatial-Context Feature Pyramid that incorporates explicit spatial prior modeling and context-aware selective response refinement to alleviate the lack of explicit positional information and insufficient contextual modeling across pyramid levels.

 3. **Occupancy Guided Attention (OGA)**
-   OGA performs radar-camera feature interaction using occupancy-guided local cross-attention and occupancy feature integration.
+   We design an Occupancy Guided Attention module that enables radar-camera feature fusion through occupancy guided local cross-attention and occupancy feature integration, with lower theoretical complexity than dense global attention.

 The implementation is organized around the OpenPCDet-style detection pipeline, with additional modules for radar-camera fusion, geometric densification, and occupancy-guided attention.